 - Seaweed Snacks They don’t call dried seaweed toddler crack for nothing!
 Milana has been devouring these since she was a baby and still loves them to this day.
 Now, she will put rice in the middle roll it up “like sushi” and devour it.
 These are easy to pack and great for travel!

-- Organic Mini Crackers Back to Nature makes some really tasty crackers, and the small individual sizes make them perfect for travel.
+- Organic Mini Crackers These are some really tasty crackers, and the small individual sizes make them perfect for travel.

 - Annie’s Organic Fruit Snacks Milana loves fruit snacks but I hate the ingredients and dyes in the mainstream brands.
 Yes, these still have sugar, but at least she’s not getting a hefty does of red #40 with each bite!
 Everything in moderation and these are by far our favorite fruit snacks.

 - Roo Bars I first found these little bars at a local health food store.
 I bought one for Milana and she was hooked!
-They are organic, vegan and the only ingredients are organic dates, organic goji berries, organic unsweetened coconut and organic cacao powder.
-They are small and perfect to fit into her backpack.
+They are gluten-free, vegan, raw ball of super fruity delicious mango, juicy pineapple and sweet banana.
 I highly recommend these.
 Check out their other flavors too.
 We’ve only tried this one so far, because she really likes it.

 - Kind Pressed Mango Apple Chia Bars Mangoes are Milana’s favorite fruit so when they had samples of these at Whole Foods, I knew she had to try them.
 Of course, she loved them and now we keep them in the house.
 Just like the Roo Bars, these are individually wrapped and perfect for travel.
 The only ingredients are mango, apple and chia seeds.